blockchain-lab/shared_vision_towards_programmable_economy/README.md

 Joseph Stiglitz co-authored the "Architecture of Economic Systems" in 1985, describing how decision making units can be organized together within a system.
 It presents a basic framework to compare the performance of decentralized and centralized economic systems.
 Centralized economic systems have given way to decentralized forms.
 The current challenge is to further refine the decentralized form: storage and governance of authoritative answers to ownership questions use a public and transparent infrastructure.

-Trust, accountability and reputation mechanisms are closely tied.
+Trust, accountability, and reputation mechanisms are closely tied.
 Transparency can be used to make an authority accountable in order to establish trust.
 It promotes integrity of operations by monitoring the correct behavior of economic actors [[REF](https://www.petsymposium.org/2017/papers/issue4/paper87-2017-4-source.pdf)].

-Creating public, transparent, and decentralized infrastructures has remained an open problem in many cases.
+Creating trustworthy, public, transparent, and decentralized infrastructures is hard.
 We lack a decentral infrastructure for essential economic primitives such as: identity, money, trust, and markets.

 ### Architecture for creating trust